 - visiting therapists

-Referral can be made through your NASC (Needs Assessment and Service Co-ordination) Service (see the needs assessment fact sheet), paediatrician, GP (general practitioner) or health professional.
-You can also make the referral for your child yourself.
+Referral can be made through your Needs Assessment and Service Coordination (NASC) Service (see the needs assessment page), paediatrician, family doctor or other health professional.
+Some child development services accept self-referrals.
 Child development teams will refer on to, and work with, other service providers; for example, preschool educational services.

-Your GP (general practitioner), paediatrician,social worker or your local needs assessment service can advise you about finding an early intervention programme to suit your child.
-See the needs assessment fact sheet for details about how to contact a needs assessment service in your area.
+Your family doctor, paediatrician, social worker or your local needs assessment service can advise you about finding an early intervention programme to suit your child.
+See the needs assessment page for details about how to contact a needs assessment service in your area.
 You can also call Enable New Zealand free on 0800 171 981.
 They can give you some contact details for early intervention providers in your area.

 © Paediatric Society of New Zealand and Starship Foundation 2005 – 2016